Martin Ney: Later developments

 In late 2011 Ney's computer was again confiscated by authorities after several storage media hidden in Ney's former apartment were discovered by a new tenant.
 However, investigators were unable to decrypt the password and view its contents.
 Ney refused to provide the password, saying that he wanted to protect the privacy of his friends and family.
 Authorities stated that without Ney's help, the chances of decrypting the computer's password were low.
 In late 2016, Ney voluntarily provided his computer's password to the authorities.
 As of May 2017, the evaluation of the data carriers had not been completed.

-In January 2021, Ney was extradited to Nantes, France, after he was charged with the murder of Jonathan Coulom.
+In January 2021, Ney was extradited to Nantes, France, after a preliminary investigation into him was opened in relation to the murder of Jonathan Coulom.
+It was claimed by a cellmate that Ney had confessed to an additional five murders, including one in France.
+In September 2021, he was returned to Germany because there was not enough evidence to charge Ney.
+French authorities requested extradition again in November 2025, which Ney's attorney was opposed due to "reservations" from his clients.
+The hearing to decide over the matter was postponed to early 2026.
+On June 4, 2026, Martin Ney was found guilty and sentenced to life in prison for the 2004 murder of Jonathan Coulom.